Model Governance

 However, our best advice is: development and rework are expensive; so, demand solid development that delivers transparent, zero-defect models.
 Good governance doesn’t generate perfect models.
 It does generate compliant, transparent, cost-effective models–whether they’re built internally or provided by vendors.

 Turn what too frequently is mere risk reporting into true risk management that leads to prevention, insurance or contingency actions.
 From top–e.g., board risk appetite frameworks based upon scenario analyses–to bottom, effective governance means clear communication of strategies and tactics to reduce either the possibility of loss or the anticipated magnitude of loss.
-Anything else is busy work and uneconomical.

 Risk management is crucial to both value creation and value preservation and should be managed as such.
+It’s easy to grow.
+Sound risk governance provides intelligent growth.

 Good data governance is far less bureaucratic than it seems.
 As developers, we know that if the data set is good enough for modeling, then its good enough for every other use.
 The only question is how to formalize it.

+The answer is by matching data suppliers with data demanders, i.e., users, in transparent, formal and efficient ways.
 Data governance shouldn’t be about satisfying regulatory requirements.
 It should be about turning facts into reliable and representationally-faithful information, which is a, if not the, source of a firm’s competitive advantage.

 Three Common Governance Mistakes

-2. The policies and procedures are
+The policies and procedures are too broad and over-simplified.

-way too detailed and over-complicated.
+The policies and procedures are way too detailed and over-complicated.

-and procedures that are necessary.
+Failure to execute the policies and procedures that are necessary.